nil22esh/jio-cinema-clone/README.md

 A full-stack JioCinema clone built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This project features user authentication, dynamic video streaming, and a responsive UI inspired by modern OTT platforms.

-# Backend Documentation for JioCinema Clone:
+# Backend Documentation for JioCinema Clone

-This document provides an overview of the backend architecture for the JioCinema clone project.
-It details routes, request bodies, responses, and descriptions for better understanding.
+This document provides detailed information on the backend implementation of the JioCinema clone project, including routes, request bodies, responses, and brief descriptions.

 ---